fl1ckje/DP-OD-using-VDM-in-LV/README.md

-# Deep learning object detection using vision development module in labview
+# Deep Learning object detection using Vision Development Module in LabVIEW